Tilings in vertex ordered graphs

 \subsection{Organisation of paper}

 In the next section we describe the extremal examples which show that our main result is best possible.
-In Section~\ref{sec:expo} we give a high-level overview of our approach to the regularity method in the ordered setting.
+In Section~\ref{sec:expo} we give a high-level overview of our approach to the regularity and absorbing methods in the ordered setting.
 In Section~\ref{sec:gen}, we introduce a general framework for attacking ordered tiling problems, and show how to use it to prove Theorem~\ref{mainthm:intchro2}.
+In particular, in this section we state a so-called `almost perfect tiling' theorem (Theorem~\ref{thm:almtil}) and two absorbing theorems (Theorems~\ref{thm:abs} and~\ref{thm:abs2}).
 In Section~\ref{sec:reg}, we formally state Szemer{\'e}di's regularity lemma and introduce related tools.
 We then prove Theorem~\ref{thm:almtil} in Section~\ref{sec:almtil}, and prove Theorems~\ref{thm:abs} and~\ref{thm:abs2} in Section~\ref{sec:abs}.
 We close the paper with some concluding remarks in Section~\ref{sec:conclu}.